OCD Therapy: Types of OCD Therapy and How They Help

 A type of cognitive behavior therapy, ERP represents the current most effective OCD therapy.
 Using ERP, the person with OCD learns new ways of thinking, which leads to different behaviors when coping with OCD-related problems.

-The exposure part requires that the patient engage in direct or imagined exposure to situations, images, or objects that trigger obsessive thought and the accompanying anxiety.
+The exposure part requires that the patient engages in direct or imagined exposure to situations, images, or objects that trigger obsessive thought and the accompanying anxiety.
 The response part in the ERP refers to the compulsive behaviors people with OCD perform repeatedly to alleviate their intense anxiety.
 The response prevention aspect of this therapeutic approach requires that patients refrain from performing the ritual compulsions when exposed to the trigger.

 With repeated exposure to triggers for increasingly longer durations, the person experiences less and less anxiety, while also resisting the urge to perform their rituals.

-The ERP OCD therapy begins by exposing the patient to mild trigger situations.
+ERP OCD therapy begins by exposing the patient to mild trigger situations.
 When these cues arouse little to no anxiety, they then become exposed to triggers and cues that elicit greater levels of anxiety.
-The time it takes to progress depends on the patient's ability to tolerate anxiety provoking situations and triggers as well as the ability to refrain from their compulsive behaviors.
+The time it takes to progress depends on the patient's ability to tolerate anxiety-provoking situations and triggers as well as the ability to refrain from their compulsive behaviors.
 The primary goal of ERP OCD therapy is for the patient to remain exposed to the obsessive thought trigger without performing the compulsive behaviors.

 These sessions occur with the therapist present, but the patient also receives instructions to practice the technique a number of times every day between sessions.
 On average, a course of ERP takes about 16 weeks.

-CBT for OCD (Cognitive Behaviorial Therapy)
+CBT for OCD (Cognitive Behavioral Therapy)

 Like ERP, cognitive therapy (CT) is a type of cognitive behavioral therapy (CBT) for OCD.
 Therapists typically use CT in combination with ERP.
 CT OCD therapy helps patients interpret their obsessions and challenges what they believe about them.
 Likewise, CT encourages the patient to express their beliefs about what will happen if they engage in compulsive behaviors and if they do not.
 Patients keep a thought journal where they record their incorrect interpretations of intrusive thoughts as well as challenge and correct them.